 HOW TO WINTER-PROOF YOUR MAKEUP FOR COLD CLIMATES

 In addition to your skin care routine, you may find that you need to swap out a few of your makeup products, too.
 Don’t fret—with these five tips you’ll be able to brave winter’s windiest days looking like a million bucks.

-2. Color correct.
-Blustery winter winds have you feeling flustered?
-There’s a good chance your skin may show it.
-Good news though—you don’t have to walk around looking wind-beaten.
-Just grab the L’Oréal Paris True Match™ Color Correcting Crayons and use the green-hued concealer to cover redness.
-Since green is opposite red on the color wheel, it can help to neutralize the look of redness.
-Follow up with a flesh-toned concealer from the L’Oréal Paris True MatchSuper-Blendable Multi-Use Concealer, which comes in 14 shades to match every skin tone and undertone.
+There’s a solid chance your skin may show signs of blustery winter winds.
+Newsflash though—you don’t have to walk around looking wind-beaten.
+Just grab the L’Oréal Paris True Match Color Correcting Crayons and use the green-hued concealer to cover redness.
+Since green sits opposite of red on the color wheel, it can help neutralize the look of redness.
+Follow up with a flesh-toned concealer, like the L’Oréal Paris True MatchSuper-Blendable Multi-Use Concealer and no one will know redness is one of your winter skin care concerns.

 If you find your eyes always get watery when it’s windy outside, consider using waterproof eye makeup so that you don’t have to keep checking the mirror every few minutes.
 Try the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof in Noir Cashmere and L’Oréal Paris Air Volume Mega Mascara Waterproof, Lightweight in Blackest Black.

 4. SPRITZ ON A SETTING SPRAY TO HELP SEAL IN YOUR LOOK